-- In the current expansion pack of World of Warcraft, demonology-spec warlocks have a spell called Metamorphosis, which temporarily transforms them into a demon.
+- In World of Warcraft, demonology-spec warlocks have a spell called Metamorphosis, which temporarily transforms them into a demon.
 While under the influence of this spell they are affected by demon-targeting spells (such as Banish) and speak only in Demonic.

 - Kalimag, the language of the Elementals.
 Considering it's in use by the Twilight's Hammer cult, it counts.
 Listen for yourself.